 Villerville, Normandy in the 1920s: Peggy Guggenheim met James Joyce, one of the greatest writers of the twentieth century, author of an epic two-part linguistically impenetrable landmark work, "Ulysses" (1922) and "Finnegans Wake" (1939).

 During the winter of 1927, in the French coastal city of Saint-Tropez, the anarchist Emma Goldman began writing her autobiography, "Living My Life" (1931).
 The cottage she stayed in was provided by Peggy Guggenheim.

 A thin, red thread connects the life and passions of two of the most eccentric U.S. collectors of the modern era, Isabella Stewart Gardner and Peggy Guggenheim.
-Both women were determined to make art the cornerstone of their lives, were in love with Venice, and shared the teachings of the famous Berenson.
+Both women were determined to make art the cornerstone of their lives, were in love with Venice, and followed the teachings of famous art historian Bernard Berenson.